 - 1. Remote Work.
 Those who can work remotely to fulfill some or all of their work responsibilities should continue to do so, to reduce the number of individuals on campus and the potential spread of the COVID-19 virus.
 These arrangements, which should be approved by the immediate supervisor, can be done on a full or partial day/week schedule as appropriate. - 2.
 Alternating Weeks/Days.
-In order to limit the number of individuals and interactions among those on campus, departments can schedule partial staffing on alternating weeks (preferred to reduce the amount of cleaning/disinfecting required) or days.
-Such schedules will help enable physical distancing, especially in areas with large common workspaces.

-3. Staggered Reporting/Departing.
+In order to limit the number of individuals and interactions among those on campus, departments should consider scheduling partial staffing on alternating weeks.
+Such schedules will help enable physical distancing, especially in areas with large common workspaces. - 3.
+Staggered Reporting/Departing.
 The beginning and end of the workday typically bring many people together at common entry/exit points of buildings.
 Staggering reporting and departure times will reduce traffic in common areas to meet physical distancing requirements.
 (See Enter/Exit Controls for further details.)